Ws49/Reverse_Nexus/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=01096b&height=120&section=header"/>
 <p align="right" width=50%>
-  Hello everyone, This is my little trojan, developed for Windows 10 machines, it was made for educational purposes in order to implement and help me in my learning process, I make it available here for educational purposes, i'm not responsible any misuse of my trojan, thank you in advance for your understanding.
+  Hello everyone, This is my Reverse Nexus — Educational tool for studying reverse shells, developed for Windows 10 machines, it was made for educational purposes in order to implement and help me in my learning process, I make it available here for educational purposes, i'm not responsible any misuse of my reverse, thank you in advance for your understanding.
   About the project, it was done entirely in Python, in the future I intend to do a more in-depth one in C/C++, but I can say that I learned a lot doing this and from then on I was able to better understand some networking concepts between software in practice.
 </p>
 <p align="center">